-Our client was arrested by the Torrance Police Department on 1) one count of violating Penal Code Section 273.5(a), corporal injury on a spouse, a felony; 2) one count of violating Penal Code Section 243(e)(1), battery on a spouse causing serious harm, a misdemeanor; 3) one count of Penal Code Section 242, battery, a misdemeanor; and 4) one charge of Penal Code Section 166(a)(4), willful disobedience of a protective order, a misdemeanor.
+Our client was arrested by the Torrance Police Department on 1) one count of violating Penal Code section 273.5(a), corporal injury on a spouse, a felony; 2) one count of violating Penal Code section 243(e)(1), battery on a spouse causing serious harm, a misdemeanor; 3) one count of violating Penal Code section 242, battery, a misdemeanor; and 4) one charge of violating Penal Code section 166(a)(4), willful disobedience of a protective order, a misdemeanor.
 It was a serious case due to the felony arrest, but one that certainly suggested prosecutorial “overcharging” may be at issue, too.

 In 50 Words or Less: Torrance, alleged rape and domestic violence, negotiated to disturbing the peace (Penal Code § 415(2)).

 The alleged victim, who legally separated from our client after the supposed incident, alleged that he physically abused her and threatened to kill her several times if she called the police.
 Ten days after first calling the police about the incident, apparently because she did not see her husband arrested or any police activity, she called the police again and claimed that our client also raped her.
 She then refused to submit to a rape kit test.
 The refusal to submit to a rape kit test strongly suggested she was claiming rape only to ensure a police response that was denied her in her prior complaint to police.